Professor Felicity Callard, MA (Oxon), MA (Sus), PhD (Johns Hopkins)

 Public Engagement with Science / Patient & Public Involvement (PPI)

 Felicity has been involved in a number of public engagement with science (PES) & Patient and Public Involvement (PPI) activities.
-Most recently, she was part of the Biomedical Research Centre for Mental Health team that collaborated with The Opera Group in its development of The Lion’s Face, a new opera that addresses Alzheimer’s disease (see: The Lion’s Face).
+She was part of the Biomedical Research Centre for Mental Health team that collaborated with The Opera Group in its development of The Lion’s Face, a new opera that addresses Alzheimer’s disease (see: The Lion’s Face).

 She has also worked within the Service User Research Enterprise at the Institute of Psychiatry, King's College London and has a long-standing interest in service user research in mental health.